gocircuit/circuit/README.md

 ![A circuit-managed cloud.](https://raw.githubusercontent.com/gocircuit/circuit/master/misc/img/header.png)

-Circuit is a programmable platform-as-a-service (PaaS) for management, discovery, synchronization and orchestration of services and hosts comprising cloud applications.
+Circuit is a programmable platform-as-a-service (PaaS) and/or Infrastructure-as-a-Service (IaaS), for management, discovery, synchronization and orchestration of services and hosts comprising cloud applications.
 Users of circuit are

 * Operations engineers, who sustain cloud applications at host, process and network level